 There are many uses for donkey milk if you choose to use donkeys for your milk needs.
 Unfortunately their milk doesn’t make a lot of cheese.
 I’ve read it Just makes one pound of cheese for 5 quarts of milk!
 But there’s donkey milk ice cream and fudge!
 I made some great donkey milk truffles too.
 Wonderful stuff!
 I’ll be posting recipes on my blog soon I hope!

-If you have any questions about milking donkeys or using donkeys on your farm please feel free to email me or call.
-I’m happy to help if I can.
-Also you can visit my new site mydonkeymilk.com for more in dept information about milking donkeys, donkeys as livestock guardians and more!
+If you have any questions about milking donkeys or using donkeys on your farm you can visit my new site mydonkeymilk.com for more in depth information about milking donkeys, donkeys as livestock guardians and more!